-On 31 December 2019, an amount of €206.918 (2018: €4.142) was classified by the Bank as NPE.
+On 31 December 2020, an amount of €314.782 (2019: €206.918) was classified by the Bank as NPE.
 The following exposures are considered NPE:

-- Material exposures of more than ninety (90) days past due - The debtor is assessed as unlikely to pay its credit obligations in full without realisation of collateral, regardless of the existence of any past due amount or of the number of days past due - The exposure is impaired as per the applicable accounting framework - Exposures considered as in default in accordance with EU Regulation 575/2013 Article 178 - Exposures where legal action has been taken by the Bank against them or exposures of which debtors are bankrupt - Forborne exposures reclassified from NPE status that were NPE at forbearance or became NPE after forbearance and which are re-forborne while under probation - Forborne exposures reclassified from NPE status that were NPE at forbearance or became NPE after forbearance that present arrears 30 days past due while under probation - For debtors classified as retail as per the EU Regulation 575/2013, when the Bank has on-balance sheet exposures to a debtor that are material and are past due by more than 90 days and the gross carrying amount of which represents more than 20% of the gross carrying amount of all on-balance sheet exposures to that debtor, then all on and off-balance sheet exposures to that debtor shall be considered as NPE - For debtors classified as non-retail as per the EU Regulation 575/2013, when the Bank has on-balance sheet exposures to a debtor classified as non-performing, then all on and offbalance sheet exposures to that debtor shall be considered as NPE
+- Exposures with material credit obligations of more than ninety (90) days past due - The debtor is assessed as unlikely to pay its credit obligations in full without realisation of collateral, regardless of the existence of any past due amount or of the number of days past due - The exposure is impaired as per the applicable accounting framework - Exposures considered as in default in accordance with EU Regulation 575/2013 Article 178 - Exposures where legal action has been taken by the Bank against them or exposures of which debtors are bankrupt - Forborne exposures reclassified from NPE status that were NPE at forbearance or became NPE after forbearance and which are re-forborne while under probation - Forborne exposures reclassified from NPE status that were NPE at forbearance or became NPE after forbearance that present arrears 30 days past due while under probation - For debtors classified as retail as per the EU Regulation 575/2013, the Bank applies the definition of default, and thus the classification of NPE at the credit facility level.
+However, when the Bank has on-balance sheet exposures to a debtor that are material and are past due by more than 90 days and the gross carrying amount of which represents more than 20% of the gross carrying amount of all on-balance sheet exposures to that debtor, then all on and off-balance sheet exposures to that debtor shall be considered as NPE - For debtors classified as non-retail as per the EU Regulation 575/2013, when the Bank has on-balance sheet exposures to a debtor classified as non-performing, then all on and offbalance sheet exposures to that debtor shall be considered as NPE